 Does Google AdWords Work?
 Absolutely!

 Of course you might think I’m a little biased since I’m writing for the WordStream blog.
-But I work here because of my deep-rooted love of PPC, and I truly believe AdWords can work for almost any business: small, medium, or large.
+But I work here because of my deep-rooted love of PPC, and I truly believe Google Ads (formerly known as Google AdWords) can work for almost any business: small, medium, or large.

 Now, if you're still wondering "Should I use AdWords?" read on for my responses to those common arguments…

-“Google AdWords is like throwing your money into a black-hole!”
+“Google Ads is like throwing your money into a black-hole!”

 “ROI is unreachable due to soaring costs.”